 - Get familiar with your covered services and the rules you must follow to get these covered services.
 Use this Evidence of Coverage booklet to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services, including what is covered, what is not covered, rules to follow, and what you pay. - Chapters 5 and 6 give the details about your coverage for Part D prescription drugs. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
-Please call Member Services to let us know (phone numbers are printed on the back cover of this booklet). - We are required to follow rules set by Medicare and Medicaid to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
+Please call Member Services to let us know (phone numbers are printed on the back cover of this booklet). - We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
 This is called "coordination of benefits" because it involves coordinating the health and drug benefits you get from our plan with any other health and drug benefits available to you.
 We'll help you coordinate your benefits.
-(For more information about coordination of benefits, go to Chapter 1, Section 7.) - Tell your doctor and other health care providers that you are enrolled in our plan.

-Show your plan membership card and your Medicaid card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
+(For more information about coordination of benefits, go to Chapter 1, Section 10.) - Tell your doctor and other health care providers that you are enrolled in our plan.
+Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
 Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - If you have any questions, be sure to ask.
 Your doctors and other health care providers are supposed to explain things in a way you can understand.
 If you ask a question and you don't understand the answer you are given, ask again. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most CareNeeds PLUS (HMO D-SNP) members, Medicaid pays for your Part A premium (if you don't qualify for it automatically)
+As a plan member, you are responsible for these payments: - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. Some plan members must pay a premium for Medicare Part A. Most plan members must pay a premium for Medicare Part B to remain a member of the plan.